Filippo Ganna wins back-to-back time trial world titles - WHIZ News

 The flat course taking competitors through the cycling-mad Flanders region did not feature any technical difficulty and was perfectly suited to Ganna, a pure specialist of the race against the clock.

 As the defending champion, Ganna was the last down the starting ramp.
-The Italian rider was behind van Aert at both intermediate checks on the 43.3-kilometer course between the seaside resort of Knokke-Heist and the picturesque city of Brugge but produced a tremendous effort in the finale.
+The Italian rider was behind van Aert at both intermediate checks on the 43.3-kilometer (26.9-mile) course between the seaside resort of Knokke-Heist and the picturesque city of Brugge but produced a perfectly paced effort throughout to prevail.

+Ganna won in 47 minutes, 47.83 seconds at an impressive average speed of 54 kph.

 Van Aert, a versatile competitor with multiple titles and wins across the sport’s most prestigious events, is also targeting the road race and is among the main contenders for the gold medal in next Sunday’s race.